clearlinux/clear-linux-documentation/README.rst

 	> viewcode: include links to the source code of documented Python objects (y/n) [n]: y

-	A Makefile and a Windows command file can be generated for you so that you only have to run e.g. `make html' instead of invoking sphinx-build directly.
+	A Makefile and a Windows command file can be generated for you so that you only have to run e.g. "make html" instead of invoking sphinx-build directly.
 	> Create Makefile? (y/n) [y]: y
 	> Create Windows command file? (y/n) [n]: n